FaisalAhmedBijoy/Resume-Categorization-using-Transformers/README.md

-# Resume Categorization using BERT model
+# Resume Categorization using Transformer Model

 The aim of the project is to categorize resumes using a transformer-based document classification model.
 It involves preprocessing resume data, training a BERT-based model, and creating a Python script that classifies PDF resumes into predefined categories.